galaxyxone/openlinks/README.md

 ## https://openlinks.io

-## This repo is a work in progress- KNOWN BUGS BELOW!
+## This repo is a work in progress-
-- React UI gets a little buggy when adding hyperlinks(not a big issue, better react)
-- Need to be more specific about required format for links.

 ### Using Web3.Storage and the IPFS public gateway, easily create personalized web-pages with user defined hyperlinks(photos, article, recipe, social post).

 - Login to the app, add your links and create your own website link using IPFS.
 User is returned a CID and link.